ReasonJ01/WhatPlaneIsThat/README.md

 ## What is it?

   ![Made with VHS](https://vhs.charm.sh/vhs-6rltGALyCvZRi8BpLoMcFP.gif)
 **WhatPlaneIsThat** is a terminal-based radar app you can SSH into.
-It shows a live radar-style display of planes flying near your location, using real aeronautic position data.
+It shows a live radar-style display of planes flying near your location, using real data.
 The radar visualization is a fun and intuitive way to see what's overhead, where it's headed, and get a sense of the sky above you—all from your terminal.

 ## Tech Stack